telit/IoT-AppZone-BravoSamples/README.md

 ## Usage

+First of all make sure you have downloaded and installed [IoT AppZone IDE v5](https://bit.ly/3dWOYYO), as this guide refers to developing and building with Telit IoT AppZone IDE.

 The master branch will always contain the latest sample apps package version.
 Older ones will be available through tags.

 To use a specific sample app, first download the repository content by pressing the green button "Code" and selecting "Download ZIP".